TheArturthur/CoppermindScraper/Cosmere/Raboniel.md

 \-Raboniel[4]

-Raboniel is a very tall, narrow-figured femalen [[Fused\|Fused]], with a topknot of red-orange hairstrands, carapace like a helmet and very long arms and fingers.
+Raboniel is a very tall, narrow-figured femalen [[Fused\|Fused]], with red and black skin marbling and a topknot of red-orange hairstrands.
+She has carapace like a helmet and very long arms and fingers.
 She also has carapace along her arms and chest, and is broad-shouldered with the small breasts common for most femalen singers.
 She wears a variety of different fashions, including ornate robes, travel leathers for battle, garments similar to havahs, and Thaylen clothing, without regard for gender.

 >“*Raboniel is a scholar, but not the kind you would wish to work beneath.*”
 \-Lady Leshwi[3]